 So, like most things in my teacher journey, I started doing strategy groups accidentally.

 My school gave students what we referred to as “prescription packets” – maybe you have something similar.
-Basically, we would give students a practice test for the EOY exam and whatever skills they didn’t master on that practice test were the ones they practiced during our test prep season.
+Basically, we would give students a practice test for the EOY exam and whatever reading comprehension skills they didn’t master on that practice test were the ones they practiced during our test prep season.
 We figured this would prevent students from practicing stuff they already mastered.

 So every student has a different set of passages and questions that were specific to the skills they needed to practice.